Teacher track - BA Degree in Theology and Culture

 – Peter Froese, Director of the Federation of Independent Schools of BC (FISA)

 Need help with your application?
-Contact a St. Mark's College Admissions Counsellor to review your course history and eligibility.
+Contact a St. Mark's College Recruiter to review your course history and eligibility.
 Schools need good teachers - make an appointment now!

 Email: [email protected]